 How Condensing Furnaces Work

-A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This decreases the quantity of energy wasted, improves energy efficiency and lowers carbon-monoxide emissions.
-It also requires less natural gas to generate the same amount of heat when compared to other types of furnaces.
+A condensing furnace is a kind of heating system that uses a secondary heat exchanger to trap wasted heat from the furnace's exhaust gases.
+This decreases the amount of energy wasted, improves energy efficiency and lowers CO2 emissions.
+It also involves less natural gas to create the same volume of heat when comparing one to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

 The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the unit may have a significantly shorter life span.
+In most cases, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If you don’t schedule routine maintenance, the equipment may struggle to perform as well, ultimately failing earlier than anticipated.

 Do Variable-Speed Furnaces Run All the Time?

-A variable-speed furnace doesn’t run all the time.
-Rather, it runs at different speeds depending on the temperature in your home as well as the amount of energy it uses to reach that temperature.
+A variable-speed furnace doesn’t operate all the time.
+Rather, it runs at different speeds depending on the temperature in your Zelienople home as well as the amount of energy it uses to sustain that temperature.

-When sufficient energy is demanded to maintain your preferred temperature level, the furnace will switch to a higher speed to manage the higher demand.
-Precise fan speeds offer more efficient heating in your home while also providing quieter operation.
+When sufficient energy is necessary to maintain your desired temperature level, the furnace will shift to a higher speed in order to keep up with demand.
+Precise fan speeds offer more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces